sunandithabs/Quanta1.0/ProjectSubmissions/Short & Circuit/README.md

 # How to Run the Project

 # Install dependencies:
-import the required libraries. pip install qiskit, matplotlib, numpy.
+Import the required libraries. pip install qiskit, matplotlib, numpy.
 Open the Jupyter Notebook and run all cells.
 Observe the quantum circuit execution and analyze the generated random numbers.

 # Developers
 Girija Shailesh Ambardekar ,